arfanmahmood/html-snips/README.md

-# html-snips
+# HTML Snips

-Repository will be used to store html templates.
-To reduce the development time, I will place common html template files.
-That can be use to reduce development time.
+Repository will be used for basic html templates.
+Main objective is to quick start with HTML projects by cutting time with initial setup.
+I will place common html template files.

+## starter-template.html

+Comes with basic but necessary meta tags and latest bootstrap source.

+## reset.css

+Copying it from http://meyerweb.com/eric/tools/css/reset/.
+It's an useful file to resets the styling of all HTML elements to a consistent baseline.